Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 I have a lot of people to say "Thank You".

 Kjeron undoubtedly deserves a huge thank you as he guided me through this long journey.
-I learned a lot from him.
+I learn a lot from him.

 Subtledoctor and Grammarsalad also deserve a big thank you.
 When I approached them saying that I wanted to make a cleric kitpack they were very supportive.